-Three hours lecture in the lab per week Prerequisite: Consent of instructor An introduction to the basic concepts and techniques for digital image restoration and enhancement, analysis, coding and compression.
+Three hours lecture in the lab per week Prerequisite: consent of the instructor

+An introduction to the basic concepts and techniques for digital image restoration and enhancement, analysis, coding and compression.
 The emphasis is on processes which analyze primarily two-dimensional discrete images represented at the pixel level, including filtering, noise reduction and segmentation.
 Fourier analysis techniques will be explored.
 Programming exercises will be used to implement the various processes, and their performance on synthetic and real images will be studied.

-Same as MATH 345 and PHYS 345 software engineering for production of reliable, maintainable and portable software products.
-Emphasis on functional analysis and structured design techniques.
-Topics include unit, integration and systems testing, configuration management, and software quality assurance practices.
-Participation in group activities involving analysis, design and implementation of a software intensive system.
-Introduction to Computer Aided Software Engineering (CASE).
+Same as PHYS 345, MATH 345 GenEd: B1, B4, Interdisciplinary